-Person, who has been Disqualification for Dismissed or removed from Government service after 01-04-1938 All times Convicted of an offence connected with any income-tax proceeding or on whom a penalty has been imposed under this Act, other than a penalty imposed on him u/s 271(1)(ii) or 272A(1)(d) Chief Commissioner or Principal Commissioner or An insolvent The period during which the insolvency continues Convicted by a court for an offence involving fraud A period of 10 years from the date of conviction
+Person, who has been Disqualification for Dismissed or removed from Government service after 01-04-1938 All times Such time as the Principal Chief Commissioner or Chief Commissioner or Principal Commissioner or Commissioner may by order determine An insolvent The period during which the insolvency continues Convicted by a court for an offence involving fraud A period of 10 years from the date of conviction

-- If any person who is a legal practitioner or an accountant is found guilty of misconduct in: - a. his professional capacity by any authority entitled to institute disciplinary proceedings against him, an order passed by that authority shall have effect in relation to his right to attend before an income-tax authority as it has in relation to his right to practise as a legal practitioner or accountant, as the case may be: - b. connection with any income-tax proceedings by the Chief Commissioner or Commissioner having requisite jurisdiction may direct that he shall thenceforth be disqualified to represent an assessee - Such order or direction shall be subject to the following conditions: - a. no such order or direction shall be made in respect of any person unless he has been given a reasonable opportunity of being heard; - b. any person against whom any such order or direction is made may, within 1 month of the making of the order or direction, appeal to the Board to have the order or direction cancelled; and - c. no such order or direction shall take effect until the expiration of 1 month from the making thereof, or, where an appeal has been preferred, until the disposal of the appeal. - Relative in relation to an individual, means: - a. spouse of the individual; - b. brother or sister of the individual: - c. brother or sister of the spouse of the individual; - d. any lineal ascendant or descendant of the individual; - e. any lineal ascendant or descendant of the spouse of the individual; - f. spouse of a person referred to in (b) to (e); - g. any lineal descendant of a brother or sister of either the individual or the spouse of the individual.
+- If any person who is a legal practitioner or an accountant is found guilty of misconduct in: - a. his professional capacity by any authority entitled to institute disciplinary proceedings against him, an order passed by that authority shall have effect in relation to his right to attend before an income-tax authority as it has in relation to his right to practise as a legal practitioner or accountant, as the case may be; - b. connection with any income-tax proceedings by the Chief Commissioner or Commissioner having requisite jurisdiction may direct that he shall thenceforth be disqualified to represent an assessee - Such order or direction shall be subject to the following conditions: - a. no such order or direction shall be made in respect of any person unless he has been given a reasonable opportunity of being heard; - b. any person against whom any such order or direction is made may, within 1 month of the making of the order or direction, appeal to the Board to have the order or direction cancelled; and - c. no such order or direction shall take effect until the expiration of 1 month from the making thereof, or, where an appeal has been preferred, until the disposal of the appeal. - > Relative in relation to an individual, means: - a. spouse of the individual; - b. brother or sister of the individual; - c. brother or sister of the spouse of the individual; - d. any lineal ascendant or descendant of the individual; - e. any lineal ascendant or descendant of the spouse of the individual; - f. spouse of a person referred to in (b) to (e); - g. any lineal descendant of a brother or sister of either the individual or the spouse of the individual.